manav0/HybridDR_ADF_Repository/README.md

 **DESIGN CHALLENGES using ADF**

 DR framework requires dual load workflows not just limited to pre-defined source data but be flexible enough to process/load any new flat files from source system with every extract.
-Also, workflows required to pass the variables to subsequent activities within a pipeline in addition to data flow.
+Also in addition to data flow, framework workflows required to pass the variables to subsequent steps.

 For this to be accomplished using ADF technology- ADF components including pipelines, activities and datasets need to be created specific to each input data files.